Perfect for tumble or cheer practice

 There is no give between the frame and the netting, which eliminated our fear of a child falling through a weak area.
-We felt confident that they were safe and well-protected by the net.
 The high quality of the netting also eased concerns that a bigger tumbler would launch into the net and cause it to come away from the frame.

 Entertainment Value: Hard to pry tiny tumblers away from this trampoline

 A lot of time has been spent perfecting back tucks on this trampoline recently.
 The overall consensus by the casual jumpers was that they prefer a round design, but when it came to the gymnasts and cheerleaders, the choice was the rectangle trampoline over and over.
 The bounce is higher, allowing tumblers to use the trampoline like they do the spring floor in the gym.
 It may not be the best option for families without tumblers, though.
 The design isn’t conducive to large groups or silly trampoline games.